cosmos/interchain-security/docs/docs/adrs/adr-013-equivocation-slashing.md

 ```
 The "abci specific information" fields cannot be trusted because they are not signed.
 Therefore,
 we can use neither `ValidatorPower` for slashing on the provider chain, nor the `Timestamp` to check the evidence age.
 We can get the `infractionHeight` from the votes, but this `infractionHeight` corresponds to the infraction height on the consumer and **not** on the provider chain.
+Similarly, when a relayer or a user sends evidence through a [MsgSubmitConsumerMisbehaviour](https://github.com/cosmos/interchain-security/pull/826) message, the provider gets access to [Misbehaviour](https://github.com/cosmos/ibc-go/blob/v7.3.0/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L79) that we cannot use to extract the infraction height, power, or the time on the provider chain.

 ## Proposed solution
 As a first iteration, we propose the following approach.
 At the moment the provider receives evidence of equivocation on a consumer: